Livid Boris Vents Fury at "Allies" Briefing Press - Guido Fawkes

-Today’s Telegraph and Sun run quotes from “allies” of Boris calling for Philip Hammond to be sacked and claiming BoJo will “just say no” if Theresa May attempts to demote him.
+Today’s Telegraph and Sun run quotes from anonymous “allies” of Boris calling for Philip Hammond to be sacked and claiming BoJo will “just say no” if Theresa May attempts to demote him.
 Boris is livid about these stories and says they have not been sanctioned by him and do not represent his views.
-In a furious tirade on the Tory MPs’ WhatsApp group last night, Johnson said he is “fed up to the back teeth” with “allies” briefing the press purportedly on his behalf:
+In a furious tirade on the Tory MPs’ WhatsApp group last night, Johnson said he is “fed up to the back teeth” with anonymous “allies” briefing the press purportedly on his behalf:

 “I do not know who these people are.
 I do not know if they are really my friends and allies or if they represent some sinister band of imposters.
 I heartily disagree with the sense, tone and spirit of what they are quoted as saying.
 Whoever they are they do not speak for me”